taarifa/TaarifaAPI/README.rst

 Installation
 ------------

-Ensure you have installed Python, pip and MongoDB and that MongoDB is running.
+Ensure you have installed Python 2.7, pip >= 1.5 and MongoDB 3.0 and that the MongoDB server `mongod` is running.

 Install virtualenv_ and virtualenvwrapper (you might need admin rights for this): ::